cvc5/AletheInEunoia/README.md

-# Alethe Classic in AletheLF
+# The Alethe Calculus in AletheLF

-Alethe proofs can be expressed as AletheLF proofs.
-The signature collects the Alethe proof rules.
-To avoid confusion, this README refers to Alethe as "Alethe Classic".
+Proofs using the Alethe calculus can be expressed in the AletheLF framework.
+This repository contains an AletheLF signature for the Alethe proof rules, and illustrative examples.

-An Alethe Classic consumer should be able to use the AltheLF proofs, by only changing its parser.
+Currently, most Alethe users are able to parse Alethe proofs expressed in the standalone Alethe syntax.
+A design goal of this signature is to help those consumers to transition to parsing AletheLF proofs that use the Alethe calculus.
+Ideally, only some simple changes to the parser should be necessary.

 ## Changes